cxmiller21/aws-sfn-sagemaker-demo/README.md

 # AWS Step Function and Sagemaker ML Pipeline Demo

 This project uses AWS Step Functions to Automate an AWS SageMaker workflow.

-I followed this AWS sample project: [link](<https://github.com/aws-samples/amazon-sagemaker-ml-pipeline-deploy-with-terraform/tree/main>)
+I heavily references this AWS sample project - [link](<https://github.com/aws-samples/amazon-sagemaker-ml-pipeline-deploy-with-terraform/tree/main>).
+I did make a fair amount of Terraform changes to clean the project up a bit and make the project successfully run for me.
+I also added some helper scripts to make running and cleaning up the project easier.

 ## Getting Started